 Faq's

-If you want to make this banana cupcake, but you don’t have ripe bananas on hand, don’t worry!
-Bake regular bananas in a 200c (400f) preheated oven for 10-15 minutes, this will soften the bananas and make them a ripe banana texture.
+If you want to make this banana cupcake but don’t have ripe bananas, don’t worry!
+Bake regular bananas in a preheated oven at 200°C (400°F) for 10-15 minutes.
+This will soften them and give them a ripe banana texture.

 Storing

-These cupcakes will last up to 5 days in the fridge (dairy needs to be stored in the fridge).
+These cupcakes will last up to 4 days in the fridge (dairy needs to be stored in the fridge).
 Cover them with plastic wrap or foil to prevent them from drying out.
-They stay moist for at least 3 days!

 Freezing